nbrest/kamehouse/README.md

 *********************

+# Docker demo:

+As described in [Docker Setup](docker-setup.md), you can have a local demo of kamehouse running to test most of the functionality by executing 2 docker commands for pulling and running
+It's much simpler than going through the complex process of doing all the manual steps to have an installation in your local described [here](installation.md)

 # Live demo:

 This application is hosted in https://www.nicobrest.com/kame-house/ so you can check it out and play around with it and report any issues :)